w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/avoid-flashing.md

 type: foundational
 ---

-:term[Content] does not include non-essential flashing or strobing beyond flashing thresholds.
+:term[Content] does not include non-essential :term[flashing] or strobing beyond flashing thresholds.